Time-Synchronized State Estimation Using Graph Neural Networks in Presence of Topology Changes: Introduction

 \section{Introduction}

-Static state estimation (SE) is performed in modern energy management systems to enhance situational awareness of power system operators.
-In static SE, the state refers to the voltage magnitudes and angles of all the vertices of the power system graph.
-For the transmission system, which is the focus of this paper, the vertices are the buses inside substations.
-In the past decade, intelligent electronic devices (IEDs) called phasor measurement units (PMUs) have been placed in bulk inside the substations to the effect that many transmission systems are completely, and often redundantly, observed by these devices (e.g., see Fig. 1 of \cite{zhang2017design}).
-PMUs rely on the global positioning system to provide time-stamped measurements, also known as synchrophasor measurements.
-Therefore, estimation performed using measurements that are synchronized in time is termed \textit{time-synchronized estimation}.
+Static state estimation (SE) is performed in modern energy management systems to enhance situational awareness of power system operators \cite{monticelli2000electric}.
+In static SE, the state refers to the voltage magnitudes and angles of all the vertices of the power system graph, where the vertices are the buses located inside substations.
+In the past decade, intelligent electronic devices (IEDs) called phasor measurement units (PMUs) have been placed in bulk inside the substations to the effect that many power systems are completely, and often redundantly, observed by these devices (e.g., see Fig. 1 of \cite{zhang2017design}).
+PMUs rely on the global positioning system to provide time-stamped measurements.
+Consequently, the estimation performed using these measurements is synchronized in time; a phenomenon that is commonly referred to as \textit{time-synchronized estimation} in the power system literature.

-Linear state estimation (LSE) is a time-synchronized estimation in power systems in which the static states are estimated using only using data from PMUs.
+Linear state estimation (LSE) is a type of time-synchronized estimation in power systems in which the static states are estimated solely based on PMU data.
 Outputs of linear state estimators are preferred over those of supervisory control and data acquisition (SCADA)-based state estimators because of the former's high speed (typically 30 samples/second) and time-synchronized nature.
 When a system is fully observed by PMUs, LSE is performed by solving the following equation:

-In \eqref{eq:LSE-model}, $z \in {\mathbb{R}}^{m}$ is the measurement vector containing $m$ phasor measurements, $x \in {\mathbb{R}}^{s}$ is the state variable vector to be estimated, where $s$ is the number of unknown states, $H \in {\mathbb{R}}^{m \times s}$ is the measurement Jacobian matrix relating the measurements with the states, and $e \in {\mathbb{R}}^m$ is the measurement noise.
-The LSE solution is typically obtained by minimizing the modeling error in the least squares sense as shown below:
+In \eqref{eq:LSE-model}, $z \in {\mathbb{R}}^{m}$ is the measurement vector containing $m$ phasor measurements, $x \in {\mathbb{R}}^{s}$ is the state variable vector to be estimated, where $s$ is the number of unknown states, and $e \in {\mathbb{R}}^m$ is the measurement noise vector.
+Matrix $H \in {\mathbb{R}}^{m \times s}$ in \eqref{eq:LSE-model} is the Jacobian measurement matrix that relates the measurements with the states.
+It is defined in \cite{phadke2017phasor} as:

+where, $II$ and $A_1$ are the voltage measurement-bus incidence matrix and the current measurement-bus incidence matrix, respectively, while $Y_s$ and $Y$ are the series and shunt admittance matrices.
+The admittance matrices are a function of the network topology, and are calculated from line parameters, which are assumed to be known \textit{apriori}.
+The LSE solution is typically obtained by minimizing the modeling error in the least squares sense \cite{abur2004power} as shown below:

 In \eqref{eq:LSE-sol}, $\hat{x}_{\mathrm{LSE}}$ is the solution to the maximum likelihood estimation problem under Gaussian noise environments \cite{varghese2022transmission}.
 However, it has recently been demonstrated that PMU noise exhibits non-Gaussian characteristics \cite{ahmad2019statistical,salls2021statistical}.
 The primary basis for the non-Gaussian noise in PMU measurements is the instrumentation system of this IED, which comprises instrument transformers, attenuators, burdens, and cables.
 As the performance of linear estimation (LSE is an example of linear estimation) can deteriorate in the presence of non-Gaussian measurement noise \cite{principe2010information}, it is important to investigate strategies that can perform time-synchronized SE when non-Gaussian noise is present in the PMU measurements.